 Dean

 The Honors College offers highly motivated and high-achieving undergraduates a liberal arts college experience within the context of a large, urban, public research university.
 The Honors College is appealing to students from all majors who want to transcend disciplinary boundaries, be innovative and address big questions through classroom and, especially, experiential learning.
-With that in mind, the Honors College prepares students to be skilled communicators, critical thinkers and problems solvers.
+With that in mind, the Honors College prepares students to be skilled communicators, critical thinkers and problem solvers.
 Further, students have opportunities to develop their understanding of language and culture locally and internationally, while also gaining a sense of social responsibility and a broad understanding of diversity and inclusion in the 21st century.

 The center of activities for The Honors College is located at 701 W. Grace St., a living/learning, residential honors community.
 In this facility, students have meeting rooms, quiet study rooms, computers and recreational areas.
 This facility is open to honors students day and night for study.